-Mexico has been one of the most desired place to visit, attracting thousands of visitors every year for its delicious food, its interesting history, fascinating mayan civilization and mystery, the kindness of the people, the natural beauties, breathtaking beaches, and much more.
+Mexico has been on top of the must-visit places for many travelers, attracting thousands of visitors every year for its delicious food, its interesting history, fascinating Mayan sites and their mystery, the kindness of the people, the natural beauties, breathtaking beaches, and much more… Oh and the food!!??!

-However we can’t deny that, never like in the past few years it’s also been a hot spot for crime episodes, drug cartels, gang-related violence and other similar news that could put off even the most adventurous traveler from traveling.
+However, we can’t deny that.
+In the past few years, some areas in Mexico have been a hot spot for crime episodes, drug cartels, gang-related violence and other similar facts that could put off even the most adventurous traveler from visiting.

-In this thorough guide about safety in Mexico I will cover every thing you need to know in order for you buy your ticket and fly to this amazing country that is Mexico, well prepared.
+In this thorough guide about safety in Mexico, I will cover everything you need to know in order for you to buy your ticket and fly to this amazing country that is Mexico, well prepared.

-We’ll make sure that all your questions about whether it is safe to travel in Mexico will be answered so that you will make the most of your trip and have a blast.
+I’ll make sure that all your questions will be answered so that you will make the most of your trip and have a blast.

-The topic about whether is traveling to Mexico safe or not will be covered in this guide which will be divided into many different chapter for clarity reason with the intent to cover every possible aspect related to it?
+The post will be split into many different chapters for clarity reason with the intent to cover every possible aspect related to it?

 Click on the chapter that most resonate with your concern or just scroll down to read the entire guide.